Béla Bodonyi

 Béla Bodonyi (born 14 December 1956) is a Hungarian former footballer who played at both professional and international levels as a striker.

 Career

 Born in Jászdózsa, Bodonyi played club football in both Hungary and Switzerland for Debrecen, Budapest Honvéd and FC Bulle.

-He also earned 27 caps for the Hungarian national team between 1979 and 1985, representing them at the 1982 FIFA World Cup.
+He also earned 27 caps for the Hungary national team between 1979 and 1985, representing them at the 1982 FIFA World Cup.